jchristopher/searchwp-live-ajax-search/readme.txt

 Tags: search, live, ajax
 Requires at least: 3.9
 Tested up to: 3.9
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Template powered live search for any WordPress theme.
+Does not require SearchWP, but will utilize it if available.

 == Description ==

-**Does not require** [SearchWP](https://searchwp.com/) but will utilize it if available.
+**Does not require** [SearchWP](https://searchwp.com/), but will utilize it if available.
 [Full documentation](https://searchwp.com/docs/extensions/live-search/) is available at searchwp.com.

 SearchWP Live Ajax Search enables AJAX powered live search for your search forms.
 Designed to be a developer's best friend, SearchWP Live Ajax Search aims to stay out of your way but at the same time allowing you to customize everything about it.
 It's set up to work with any WordPress theme and uses a template loader to display results.
 The template based approach allows you to seamlessly customize your SearchWP Live Search implementation without messing with dozens of cluttered options.